 Phil Jamison is nationally known as a dance caller, old-time musician, flatfoot dancer, and scholar of traditional Appalachian dance.
 He was Coordinator of Old-Time Week for 25 years.
-Phil has called dances, performed, and taught at music festivals and dance events throughout the U.S. and overseas since the early 1970s, including close to forty years as a member of the Green Grass Cloggers.
-His flatfoot dancing was featured in the film, Songcatcher, for which he also served as Traditional Dance consultant.
-Over the last thirty years, Jamison has done extensive research in the area of Appalachian dance, and his book Hoedowns, Reels, and Frolics: Roots and Branches of Southern Appalachian Dance (University of Illinois Press, 2015) tells the story behind the square dances, step dances, reels, and other forms of dance practiced in southern Appalachia.
+Phil has called dances, performed, and taught at music festivals and dance events throughout the U.S. and overseas since the early 1970s, including close to 40 years as a member of the Green Grass Cloggers.
+His flatfoot dancing was featured in the film, Songcatcher, for which he also served as Traditional Dance Consultant.
+Over the last 30 years, Jamison has done extensive research in the area of Appalachian dance, and his book Hoedowns, Reels, and Frolics: Roots and Branches of Southern Appalachian Dance tells the story behind the square dances, step dances, reels, and other forms of dance practiced in southern Appalachia.
 A 2017 inductee to the Blue Ridge Music Hall of Fame, Phil teaches Appalachian music and dance at Warren Wilson College.

 John grew up listening to friends and relatives play, and he developed his own autoharp style incorporating both chromatic and diatonic techniques.
 John has led workshops at the Mountain Laurel Autoharp Gathering, the Willamette Valley Autoharp Gathering, Sore Fingers Summer School, Augusta, the John C. Campbell Folk School, and elsewhere.
-He has served as editor of the “Interaction Lesson” feature in Autoharp Quarterly magazine, and in 1991, he became the first champion of the prestigious Mountain Laurel Autoharp Gathering Competition.
+In 1991, he became the first champion of the prestigious Mountain Laurel Autoharp Gathering Competition.
 He has been named the “Best All-Around Performer” of the Galax Old Fiddlers’ Convention three times, the only autoharp player ever to win this recognition.
 In 2010, John was inducted into the Autoharp Hall of Fame.

 Ellie was born into a deep musical tradition and began her life-long love affair with Appalachian clogging at the ripe old age of five.
-She has spent her life performing professionally as a singer, multi-instrumentalist, songwriter, and dancer, first as a member of her family band and now as an independent artist.
 She has toured internationally with her sister duo (Leela & Ellie Grace), the Dirk Powell Band, the all-female old-time trio, Blue Eyed Girl, and several percussive dance companies.
-Ellie has devoted her life to making the art forms that she loves truly accessible to others.
+Ellie received an MFA in Dance Performance and Choreography from Smith College in May of 2015 and performs professionally as a singer, multi-instrumentalist, songwriter, and dancer.
 In addition to her time on faculty at Smith College and Mount Holyoke College, Ellie has directed schools of folk music and dance in Missouri and North Carolina and been a master teacher at camps and festivals across the continent for over twenty years.
-In the culmination a lifetime of performing and teaching, Ellie received an MFA in Dance Performance and Choreography from Smith College in May of 2015.
-In 2017, Ellie released Walk It With You, a highly-anticipated recording with Asheville collaborator Brian Claflin.

 A spectacular mountain dulcimer player who can match the fiddle note-for-note on tunes, Don has been collecting, preserving and performing Appalachian music for more than four decades.
 He has spent most of his life working, playing music and living alongside old-time musicians in North Carolina, Kentucky, Tennessee, and Virginia, and he has developed a playing style that translates the older style fiddle and banjo tunes, ballads, and songs to the dulcimer, while maintaining traditional rhythms and stylistic sensibilities.
 He’s performed at many festivals across the country, including the Smithsonian Folklife Festival in Washington, DC, and he played music and appeared in the film, Songcatcher.